Diseases & Conditions

 Toe and Forefoot Fractures

 Fractures of the toes and forefoot are quite common.
-Fractures can result from a direct blow to the foot—such as accidentally kicking something hard or dropping a heavy object on your toes.
-They can also result from the overuse and repetitive stress that comes with participating in high-impact sports like running and basketball.
+Fractures can result from a direct blow to the foot — such as accidentally kicking something hard or dropping a heavy object on your toes.
+They can also result from the overuse and repetitive stress that comes with participating in high-impact sports like running, football, and basketball.

 All the bones in the forefoot are designed to work together when you walk.
 A fracture, or break, in any of these bones can be painful and impact how your foot functions.